 - Espionage and foreign interference threats – Security advice for members of the New Zealand Parliament and Locally Elected Representatives

 - Trusted Research guidance

 - Travel advice for government officials travelling overseas on business

-Government Communications Security Service (GCSB)
+Government Communications Security Bureau (GCSB)

 The Government Communications Security Bureau’s National Cyber Security Centre (NCSC) works with nationally significant government and private sector organisations to help increase their cyber security resilience.
 This includes providing cyber security advice and cyber threat alerts, development of government security standards, and the provision of advanced cyber threat detection and disruption capabilities, including Malware Free Networks and CORTEX.

 Other agencies are responsible for work to build resilience to foreign interference risks in particular sectors.
 For example, the Ministry of Business, Innovation and Employment (MBIE) is responsible for the resilience of research and science funding proposals to interference; and the Electoral Commission is responsible for the overseeing the integrity of our parliamentary elections process.